Advisory Services

 Apart from that, Section 16 enables the authority under the PML Act to record statements of persons who may be present where the Act of money laundering offence is carried out.
 Such place shall also include any other place wherein the person carrying out such activity states that his records are kept or the place where any part of his property relating to such activity is kept.

-Further, Section 63 of the Act punishes a person in a case where such person doesn’t sign a statement that he makes during proceedings under the Act, which is required to be signed.
+Further, Section 63 of the Act punishes a person in a case where such a person doesn’t sign a statement that he makes during proceedings under the Act, which must be signed.

 Contentions raised against Section 50 of the PML Act